-2. Introduction
+2 Introduction

 The H2PA task force aims to initiate a process by taking early steps to develop a mutually agreed upon methodology for determining the greenhouse gas emissions associated with the production of hydrogen.
-A key issue in the longer term is the certification of $CO{2eq}$ intensity and origin of hydrogen supplies, as well as benchmarks for the incumbent processes they replace.
+A key issue in the longer term is the certification of CO_2e intensity and origin of hydrogen supplies, as well as benchmarks for the incumbent processes they replace.

-A mutually recognised, international framework is needed that is robust, avoids mislabelling or double counting of environmental impacts (e.g., provides a mutually agreement on approach to "certificates" of origin, and that covers greenhouse gas inputs to hydrogen-based fuels and feedstocks.
+A mutually recognised, international framework is needed that is robust, avoids mislabelling or double counting of environmental impacts.
+The framework will provide a mutually agreed approach to "certificates" of origin, and that covers greenhouse gas inputs to hydrogen-based fuels and feedstock's.

-This document presents a methodology that will be built on over time and cover additional production processes where necessary and other parts of the value chain: potentially different hydrogen physical states and energy carriers, emissions due to the transportation to the usage gate.
-It is expected that this document is used as a reference by a standard development organisation like ISO to develop an international standard, while this document does not lead to any binding commitments or expectations on behalf of any country, as written in the Terms Of Reference and therefore it serves as a reference with which each county can develop their own methodology by taking into account different national circumstances/regulatory framework.
+This document presents a methodology that will be built on over time and cover additional production processes where necessary and other parts of the value chain such as different hydrogen physical states and energy carriers, and emissions due to the transportation to the usage gate.
+It may be this document may be used as a reference by a standard development organisation like ISO (e.g. ISO/TC 197 Hydrogen technologies and ISO/TC 207 Environmental management) to develop an international standard.
+However, as noted in the H2PA TF terms of reference, this document does not lead to any binding commitments or expectations on behalf of any country.
+The methodology serves as a reference with which each county can develop their own methodology by taking into account different national circumstances/regulatory framework.

-3. Scope
+3 Scope

 There are numerous pathways to produce hydrogen from various primary energies.
-This document describes the requirements and evaluation methods applied to the most currently used hydrogen production pathways: electrolysis, steam methane reforming (with carbon capture and sequestration), by-production and coal gasification (with carbon capture and sequestration).
+This document describes the requirements and evaluation methods applied to several hydrogen production pathways of interest: electrolysis, steam methane reforming (with carbon capture and storage), by-production and coal gasification (with carbon capture and storage).
 These are the initial hydrogen production pathways considered by the IPHE H2PA TF.
-The Taskforce intends to develop other methods over time.
+The Taskforce intends to develop analysis methods for other pathways in the future.